 Carriers that have 0.5 percent of total domestic scheduled-service passenger revenue report on-time data and the causes of delay.
-In 2019, there are 17 carriers reporting these numbers.
+In 2020, there are 16 carriers required to report these numbers and one carrier, ExpressJet Airlines, reporting voluntarily.
 The reports cover nonstop scheduled-service flights between points within the United States (including territories) as described in 14 CFR Part 234 of DOT's regulations.

 The reporting airlines are: